JurgenCruz/HomeServerSetup/README.md

 14. Click on `Software Selection`.
 15. `Fedora Server Edition` should be selected by default, if not, select it.
 In `Additional Software` you don't need to select anything, but if you like you can install whatever you want.
 Press `Done` to return to the main menu.
 16. Click `Network & Host Name` and set the `Host Name`.
-The guide will use `server` but you can use another name.
+The guide will use `server.lan` but you can use another name.
     Press `Done` to return to the main menu.
 17. Click on `User Creation`.
 Enter `admin` in `User name` (if you want to use another name, use another one, but the guide will assume `admin` and you will need to adjust files in the future with the name you choose).
 Do not uncheck